Our Team

 Davette Rucker

-Davette Rucker is an Assistive Technology Specialist at DCATP.
+Davette Rucker is the Program Manager for DCATP.
 She is an occupational therapist and has been in the field of disability and rehabilitation since 1998.
 Davette manages DCATP's lending library and demonstration center.
 She conducts assistive technology product demonstrations, AT consultations, AT assessments, and assists with outreach activities.

 Reginald Taylor